 Access to Care

-Through all of our efforts and initiatives – care coordination, community partnerships, data management – we are connecting people to the care they need.
-We are working to bring programs to the community as well as making sure that people know about and are able to access services through our healthcare system and provider agencies.
-We are using data to identify needs – for individuals and for community-wide initiatives.
-Our emphasis is on prevention and primary care, both of which can lead to better outcomes and lower costs.
+Through our earliest efforts and initiatives – care coordination, community partnerships, data management – we worked to connect people to the care they need.
+We worked to bring programs to the community as well as made sure that people knew about and were able to access services through our healthcare system and provider agencies.
+We used data to identify needs – for individuals and for community-wide initiatives.
+Our emphasis was on prevention and primary care, both of which lead to better outcomes and lower costs.

-Through the Community-wide Clinical Care Coordination Team (C4T) and our Care Management Team, we are working to ensure that high-need individuals with complex comorbidities are connected to the services they need, reducing their unavoidable use of emergency rooms.
-By linking people to primary care and making sure that follow-up measures are taken, we also aim to reduce the need for inpatient stays and avoidable hospital readmissions – both of which bring down healthcare costs.
-Most importantly, patients gain the ability to better manage their own health and have a better experience within the healthcare system.
+Through the Community-wide Clinical Care Coordination Team (C4T) and our Care Management Team, we worked to ensure that high-need individuals with complex comorbidities were connected to the services they needed, reducing their unavoidable use of emergency rooms.
+By linking people to primary care and making sure that follow-up measures were taken, we aimed to reduce the need for inpatient stays and avoidable hospital readmissions – both of which brought down healthcare costs.
+Most importantly, patients gained the ability to better manage their own health and have a better experience within the healthcare system.

-Availability of primary care services has also been increased through expansion of Henry J. Austin’s clinic locations to include 433 Bellevue Avenue.
-This brings needed services into the West Ward of Trenton, where Henry J. Austin Health Center had not provided direct services before.
+Availability of primary care services was increased through expansion of Henry J. Austin’s clinic locations to include 433 Bellevue Avenue.
+This brought needed services into the West Ward of Trenton, where Henry J. Austin Health Center had not provided direct services before.
 THT was also instrumental in re-opening the City of Trenton’s pediatric and adolescent treatment center at 218 North Broad Street as a Health Resources and Services Administration (HRSA) Free Clinic, staffed by volunteer providers plus Trenton’s public health nursing staff.